 First introduced in 2014, fixed deposit-linked rates are home loan packages that are pegged to the banks’ fixed deposit interest rates.
 They’re more transparent and less volatile than most other packages, making them immensely popular at launch because we all assumed (yes, me included!) that the rate would still rise and fall like a typical home loan package.

-However, for 5 long years, fixed deposit-linked rates refused to fall, stubbornly staying high even as the US Fed Rate, SIBOR, and any hope of overseas holidays dissolved away at the start of the horror blockbuster that is 2020.
+However, for 5 long years, fixed deposit-linked rates refused to fall, stubbornly staying high even as the US Fed Rate, SORA, SIBOR, and any hope of overseas holidays dissolved away at the start of the horror blockbuster that was 2020.
 It was an utter betrayal.
 Fixed deposit-linked rates was supposed to bring balance to the Force, not leave it in darkness.

 It was only in May 2020, 3 whole months (an entirety in the mortgage world) after the freefall of SIBOR, that fixed deposit-linked rates finally dropped for the FIRST time.